Zach McKinstry Player Props: Tigers vs. Red Sox

-Zach McKinstry -- with an on-base percentage of .212 in his past 10 games, 93 points lower than his season-long percentage -- will be in action for the Detroit Tigers against the Boston Red Sox, with Brayan Bello on the mound, on August 12 at 4:10 PM ET.
+The Detroit Tigers, including Zach McKinstry (.200 on-base percentage in past 10 games, 102 points below season-long percentage), battle starting pitcher Kutter Crawford and the Boston Red Sox at Fenway Park, Sunday at 12:05 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Red Sox.
+He had a hitless showing in his most recent game (0-for-4) against the Red Sox.

 Zach McKinstry Game Info & Props vs. the Red Sox